 This could mean breaking down a concept into components, like breaking down the factors that contribute to a business goal.

-Or breaking down a larger topic subcategories, like different facets of digital marketing.
+Or breaking down a larger topic into subcategories, like different facets of digital marketing.

 For example, take a look at how the flow chart template below visualizes the breakdown of a budget: